 But you don't deduct the ACC levy from:

 In these cases, you'll need to reduce the above rates by 1.39%.
-Redundancy payments and retiring allowances are exempt from KiwiSaver employee deductions and employer contributions.
+Redundancy payments are also exempt from KiwiSaver employee deductions and employer contributions.

 Secondary tax codes are used by people with more than one source of income, eg for a second job, or for a part-time job if they also receive an income-tested benefit.